How to Build Your Annual Roadmap Presentation

 Okay, so maybe you do not want to have a smug grin.
 But do try to have fun.
 This is important work and you are leading the way.
 Show that you are enjoying the ride and your audience will enjoy it too.
 And this has a bonus benefit — research shows that we remember things better when we have an emotional reaction.

-One way to get your audience invested is to really encourage comments and questions.
+One way to get your audience invested in the content you present is to really encourage comments and questions.
 Listen deeply to the feedback and answer what you can.
 If there are meaningful comments that you need time to think about, explain that you will do so and how or when you will follow up with the person or group.

 Forget your fear of the audience — you cannot risk your product message falling on bored ears.